At the edge of permanence

 Set against the seemingly permanent mountains of Assynt This project explores life in the liminal zones.
 Those ever changing realms where no moments are the same.

-Although I have been to Coigach several times, in both summer and winter, I felt it was important for the images to represent as short a time frame as possible.
-For me this gives the most intense feeling of change.
 All the images in this project were taken during the course of one week in June 2022.
 They come together to form my observations of an amazing place.

 Life at the edge of permanence is a project that I have published as a hardback book limited to only 50 copies: